ydb-platform/ydb/ydb/docs/en/core/reference/ydbops/rolling-restart-scenario.md

 - However, specifying both selects all nodes and is equivalent to not specifying these two filters.

 The algorithm will always work in two phases:

-- first, it will determine whether any storage nodes fit the restart filters and restart these nodes only.
+- First, it will determine whether any storage nodes fit the restart filters and restart these nodes only.
-- after all storage nodes have been restarted (or it has been determined that no storage nodes are selected), the process repeats for tenant nodes.
+- After all storage nodes have been restarted or it has been determined that no storage nodes are selected, the process repeats for tenant nodes.

 ## Examples